InvasiveH8ter/NASDM/README.md

 ### Customization
+It is recommended that you build a functioning model for a single taxa and single state before attempting to customize.

 You will notice there are lines of code which have been "commented out" by adding # in front.
 This means that the line is read as text.

 By removing the # from each line, you can run the block/cell.